-With a flagship location in the heart of Manhattan, Material ConneXion also has physical libraries around the globe, from Europe to Asia, as well as in various universities domestically and internationally.
+With a flagship location in the heart of Manhattan, Material ConneXion also has physical libraries around the globe, as well as in various universities domestically and internationally.
 Locations include:

 Material ConneXion maintains the world’s largest subscription-based materials library, with more than 7,500 innovative materials and processes across all disciplines of design – an indispensable asset to a wide audience of users.
 Materials are selected through a strict review process, and 40+ materials are independently juried into the library every month.

 Through its Material Innovation book series, Material ConneXion’s specialists share their own expertise, as well as interviews with other industry notables, to reveal how materials innovation affects everything from architecture to product design.
 The first two books, Material Innovation: Architecture and Material Innovation: Product Design, were published in 2014.

 Sent quarterly to subscribers, each curated ActiveMATTER box features samples of the latest materials juried into the company’s library.
 By putting materials right into subscribers’ hands, ActiveMATTER provides designers across disciplines with creative inspiration and industry insight on cutting-edge materials, processes and technologies.

 I’m President of both Material ConneXion, the world’s largest materials library, and Culture + Commerce, the country’s leading design management agency.
 At Material ConneXion, where I’ve worked for over 15 years, I’ve overseen our expansion into a worldwide business, with six locations across the globe.
 At Culture + Commerce, my team and I play matchmaker, pairing some of the design field’s biggest names with major retailers and managing public relations and business development for design industry clients.